 Day 4: Open for breakfast from 06.00 to 07.30 and everybody need to check out by 8am

-My opinion about Nile Cruise
+My thought on Nile Cruise

 I found Nile cruise to be a nice slow way to travel between Aswan to Luxor with added bonus to visit 2 temples along the way and see life goes by at Nile river in a style.
 Last minute cruise works out to be more value of money for me because it is not bundled and we enjoy the experience of having our own private guide rather than travelling together in a big group.